AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Hide your IP address**

 Stealth Mode cannot hide your IP address.
-However, we can conceal it so that websites you visit will take you for a proxy server.
-Sometimes, it helps, and websites ignore your real IP.
+However, we can conceal it so that websites you visit will think you are a proxy.
+Sometimes this helps, and websites ignore your true IP address.

-You can set a random IP that you would like to be perceived as yours by simply typing it into the corresponding field.
-Leave the field empty to use the default IP address.
+You can set an arbitrary IP address, which you would like others to perceive as yours, by simply entering it into the corresponding field.
+To use the default IP address, leave the field blank.